-Join David Powers for an in-depth discussion in this video Using the exercise files, part of Up and Running with the Standard PHP Library.
+Join David Powers for an in-depth discussion in this video Using the exercise files, part of Learning the Standard PHP Library.

 - If you're a subscriber to the Lynda.com library, you have access to the exercise files that I'll be using in this course.
 Download the zip file from the courses page, and extract them to somewhere convenient on your local computer.
 I've got them here on my desktop, so let's just take a look at them.
 There are no files for chapter one, but the files for the remaining chapters, are arranged in separate folders.
 If you open one of the dhapter folders, you'll see that some files are in pairs.
 For example, array.php and array_end.php.